Travel Editor David Powell, takes a Norwegian Fjord cruise on Fred. Olsen’s cruise ship Balmoral ….

 Fred.
 Olsen Cruise Lines pride themselves on offering a special cruising experience to their guests.
 With a fleet of four ships, Balmoral, Braemar, Boudicca and Black Watch, Fred.
 Olsen Cruise Lines cover a wide range of destinations worldwide.
-One of the most popular from the U.K., and well worth considering, is a cruise to the Norwegian Fjords.
+One of the most popular from the U.K. is a cruise to the Norwegian Fjords.

 My wife and I were booked on flagship Balmoral, our first sailing with Fred.
 Olsen and we were looking forward to the experience.
 After embarkation at Southampton we made our way to our cabin, a Superior Outside.
 The cabin was spacious, well appointed and very comfortable.
 Lots of hanging wardrobe space and a separate bathroom with shower.
 There was a large picture window to watch the world go by, not that we planned to stay in the cabin for long, there was a whole ship to explore and discover!
 Cabin grades to suit most budgets vary from suites, balcony, outside, inside and single.
 After dropping off our carry- on luggage we made our way to the Palms Café at the rear of Deck 7 for a welcome aboard snack and afternoon tea.

 Balmoral is Fred.
 Olsen’s largest and newest cruise ship named after the Scottish home of the Royal Family.
 A traditional cruise ship, very appealing and a lot smaller than most cruise ships being built now which gives a distinct advantage of being able to access smaller ports without tendering and allows the crew and staff to get to know you, refer to you by name, find out your likes and dislikes and generally make you feel a welcome and valued guest.
 There are 710 cabins and plenty of spacious lounges and public areas for the 1300 guests the ship can accommodate.

 Soon it was time for the mandatory lifeboat drill and then the Sailaway.
 As we started